Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/FatfsSDcard/Class FatFsSD.rst

 **Returns**
 ~~~~~~~~~~~

-Function returns “1” if ready to use, else return “0” if the status is inactivating or abnormal.
+Function returns "1" if ready to use, else return "0" if the status is inactivating or abnormal.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA.

-.. note :: “FatFs_SD.h” must be included to use the class function.
+.. note :: "FatFs_SD.h" must be included to use the class function.

 **FatFsSD::open**
 -----------------